lukasdula/project-02-GNS3-medium-company-network/06-inter-vlan-routing-and-ospf.md

 R2 now forwards all unknown traffic to R1 via the transit network 10.32.0.0/30.
 Devices in VLAN 20, 30 and 40 can reach the ISP router and the Internet Host after NAT/PAT is applied on R1.

-### **Results**

-R1 forwards all external traffic toward the ISP using the default route.
-The ISP returns internal traffic toward R1 using the static route for the 10.32.0.0/16 network.
-Full bidirectional connectivity is prepared for NAT/PAT in a later chapter.

 ### **Verification**

 ```